ademolaalashe/Horiseon-Marketing-Agency/README.md

 As someone who has relatives with disabilities, and with many disabled people all over the world, providing the client with high standard website and making it acessible is imperative.

-The challenge is to refactor the existing website to make it morte accessible.
+The challenge is to refactor the existing website to make it more accessible.

+Solved the links functinality issue and the "alt" atribute was added to the code to make images more descriptive.

 ## Credits

-Bootcamp - as this code was a "starter code" which is modified.
+Bootcampspot - as this code was a "starter code" which is modified.